Where to see snowdrops in Devon

 Stone Lane Gardens, Chagford

-This 5-acre woodland garden and nursery, known for its stunning collection of white-barked birch trees and annual summer Sculpture Exhibition is carpeted with snowdrops in spring, thanks to special planting days every March (TBC for 2021) when volunteers show up in droves to trowel up the spent plants, divide and replant the bulbs to help them spread through the woods.
-One to try in your own borders if you want to bulk them up for free.)
+This 5-acre woodland garden and nursery, known for its stunning collection of white-barked birch trees and annual summer Sculpture Exhibition is carpeted with snowdrops in spring, thanks to special planting days every March when volunteers show up in droves to trowel up the spent plants, divide and replant the bulbs to help them spread through the woods.
+One to try in your own borders if you want to bulk them up for free.

 Powderham Castle, Kenton

 The magnificent driveway down to Powderham’s 600 year-old castle is a sight to behold, lined either side with snowdrops and later daffodils.
-Although the estate and deer park is closed till spring 2021, you can lap up the view en route to the Farm Shop for a local Owens Coffee and slab of carrot cake to sustain you on your winter walk.
+Although the estate and deer park is closed till end of March, you can lap up the view en route to the Farm Shop for a local Owens Coffee and slab of carrot cake to sustain you on your winter walk.

 River Yealm, Yealmpton